-Hikes for the upcoming September 2014–June 2015 season are shown below.
+Hikes for the September 2015–June 2016 season are shown below.
 Click on any flag to see descriptions and directions to the hikes.
 In Internet Explorer and Chrome, right click to print the directions.
 In Firefox, click the three horizontal bars in upper right corner of the browser and select PRINT.
 For Mac, use the FILE menu and then select PRINT.
-For a printed version of the Canyoneer brochure, click here.

 Canyoneers are San Diego Natural History Museum volunteers trained to teach appreciation of plants and animals in southern California.